 - A subtle one concerns his April Fools' Day Mega Man 2 parody LP, in which Chugga plays up to the first Wily stage before running out of lives and then casually ragequitting as part of the Stylistic Suck.
 Why is this awesome?
 Because just a few months earlier, he had never played any Mega Man game before, posted a video of him getting repeatedly killed almost instantly when playing one for the first time, and has stated that in general he's not good at 2D platformers.

 - It gets better: he got through the infamous Quick Man lasers on his first try.

 - His Super Smash Bros.
 Brawl matches with BrainScratch Commentaries.
-In addition to winning both of them via PK Starstorm, there was a moment where Ryan hit Chugga with a Timer powerup and sent him flying near the edge of the screen.
+In addition to winning both of them (At least in the linked video) via PK Starstorm, there was a moment where Ryan hit Chugga with a Timer powerup and sent him flying near the edge of the screen.
 Instead of Chugga being KO'd and the match being ended, Ryan was the one who died due to the platform changing and Chugga remained alive in the air due to his ridiculous luck.

 - Right on the last episode of Mario Party 2 Mystery Land, Luigi, by some ungodly luck, gets TWO MORE STARS from hidden blocks, giving him a very firm lead of five stars.
 This chain of events made Chugga and Masae worry about who's getting second place, believing that there's no way they're taking first.
 In true Chugga luck magic, he gets a dice roll he wants to put him at 3 stars, and pocketing two more bonus stars to give him the star tie with Luigi, and netting him the win by coin tie.